 Now the give-and-take part of free resources comes into play: You offer your visitor incredibly helpful information for free, to get that visitors email address in return.

-Your free report is the invitation to check your trustworthiness.
-Your email funnel is the reminder to check more of you and your useful content over and over again.
+Your free course/worksheet/checklist is the invitation to check your trustworthiness.
+And your email funnel is the reminder to check more of you and your useful content over and over again.
 That’s why you want to put people on your email list.

-Trust comes from regular exposure of your content in front of your visitor.
+Trust comes from regularly exposing your content to your visitor.
 Your funnel is to deliver that reminding exposure.
 The more helpful stuff your subscribers are routed to, the stronger the relationship they build with you.